Similitudes on Relationships

 Text: Proverbs 25:11-26:2

-This section is written with proverbs that compare two things and then lead you to realize another pair of items is similar.
+This section is written with proverbs that compare two things and then make you realize another pair of items is similar.
 Each gives insight into our relationship with other people.

 Well-Spoken Words